 The World Agricultural Supply and Demand Estimates (WASDE) report is prepared monthly by the Interagency Commodity Estimates Committees (ICECs) which are chaired by representatives from the Agricultural Marketing Service, Economic Research Service, Farm Service Agency, and Foreign Agricultural Service.
-The National Agricultural Statistics Service provides data about U.S. production and each ICEC (one for each of nine commodities) compile and analyze data from U.S. and foreign sources to produce the report.
+The National Agricultural Statistics Service provides data about U.S. production and each ICEC (one for each of nine commodities) compiles and analyzes data from U.S. and foreign sources to produce the report.

 The WASDE report is prepared under very tight security in a “lock-up” area inside a USDA building.
-On the day of the report release, doors in this room are secured, window shades are closed, and telephone and internet communication blocked!
+On the day of the report release, doors in this room are secured, window shades are closed, and telephone and internet communication are blocked!
 Analysts attending the meeting must present their credentials to a guard before entering to finalize the report.
 The WASDE report is released at 12:00 noon Eastern time, and not a minute sooner.

 Who Provides Information?

 The Interagency Commodity Estimates Committees described earlier use information from a variety of USDA sources.
 The National Agricultural Statistics Service provides data related to U.S. crop and livestock production.
-The USDA Foreign Agricultural Service, official data from foreign governments, satellite imagery, and weather data are also provided about foreign crop and livestock production and use.
+The USDA Foreign Agricultural Service, official data from foreign governments, satellite imagery, and weather data is also provided about foreign crop and livestock production and use.

 All of this information is reviewed by ICEC members with broad expertise and perspective.
 To arrive at a consensus about the forecasts, the committee considers alternate assessments of domestic and foreign supply and use.